onigoetz/gulp-typescript/readme.md

 ------------
 gulp-typescript can be imported using `const ts = require('gulp-typescript');`.
 It provides the following functions:

-- `ts(options?)` - Returns a gulp stream that compiles TypeScript files using the specified options.
+- `ts.compile(options?)` - Returns a gulp stream that compiles TypeScript files using the specified options.
 - `ts.createProject(options?)`, `ts.createProject(tsconfig filename, options?)` - Returns a project.
 The intended usage is to create a project outside of a task with `const tsProject = ts.createProject(..);`.
 Within a task, `tsProject()` can be used to compile a stream of TypeScript files.
 - `tsProject.src()` - Returns a stream containing the source files (.ts) from a tsconfig file.
 It can only be used if you create a project with a `tsconfig.json` file.
 It is a replacement for `gulp.src(..)`.

-Both `ts(..)` and `tsProject()` provide sub-streams that only contain the JavaScript or declaration files.
+Both `ts.compile(..)` and `tsProject()` provide sub-streams that only contain the JavaScript or declaration files.
 An example is shown later in the readme.

 Basic Usage
 ----------